GudiVaraprasad/GudiVaraprasad/README.md

-### Hi there 👋
+### Hello Everyone 👋
 # I am Gudi Varaprasad

-## About
+## About 👨‍🎓

-- 🏄‍ Front End Developer.
-- 👯 I’m looking to collaborate on  Open Source Projects 💖
-- 🔭 I'm currently a core team member of Null Chapter VIT University.
-- 🌱 I love to work with ReactJs and Django.
-- ✍ I also write Blogs, generally tech related.
-- 🤔 I'm learning Blockchain.
-- 📫 How to reach me: [Email me](mailto:gudi.varaprasad@gmail.com)
+I, Gudi Varaprasad, am an out of the box thinker with substantial skills in various fields.
+With an avid interest in web security since the age of 14, I have now mastered various technologies, frameworks, and tools.
+I constantly challenge myself to develop new ideas and apps.
+Being an all-rounder, I have many hobbies like writing, badminton, editing, dancing, designing.
+My strong communication skills and leadership abilities have allowed me to take on new endeavors and succeed.
+I am a guy with a plan of attack and always focus on the upshot rather than the problem.
+You can reach out to me : [Email me](mailto:gudi.varaprasad@gmail.com)

-## Connect with **me**
+## Connect with **me** 🔗

 [<img height="40" src="https://www.vectorlogo.zone/logos/linkedin/linkedin-icon.svg" />](https://www.linkedin.com/in/varaprasad-gudi-0007b4129/)
 [<img height="40" src="https://www.vectorlogo.zone/logos/twitter/twitter-icon.svg" />](https://twitter.com/Gudi_Varaprasad)